 However, the Légion got his own special unit, the GCP (Groupement Commando Parachutiste), which is a special force unit with personnel selected among the 2ème REP, an already elite parachutist regiment of the Légion.
 The best of the best in other words.

 Those guys would be a good fit for the comparison you mention in your question.
-But, having the possibility to train and work with former legionnaires, it often surprised me how these guys could, often at the same time, excel at certain tasks and completely fail at others.
+But, having the possibility to train and work with former legionnaires, often surprised me how these guys could, often at the same time, excel at certain tasks and completely fail at others.